The Children of George Ponting and Hester Cullimore

 William Harris Ponting of Elmhurst died on 13 October 1936 aged 85 years.
 He shares a grave with his wife at Thornbury.
 Probate of his will was granted to Herbert Harris Ponting, farmer and Edgar Walter Pitcher, solicitors clerk.
 His effects were worth £331 7s 6d.

-His widow Fanny Jane Ponting of Ely Road, Cardiff died on 31 October 1943.
-Probate was granted to Beatrice Mary De-rousset Hall, widow and William Boughton, railway engineer inspector.
+Fanny Jane Ponting of Ely Road, Cardiff died on October 1943.
+Probate was granted to Beatrice Mary De-Rousset Hall, widow and William Boughton, railway engineer inspector.
 Her effects were worth £812 16s.

 Richard Sully Ponting married Ada Eleanor Bruce Trotman at St Stephens, Cheltenham on 24 October 1917.
 Richard, described as a private in the 6th Gloucestershire Regiment in 1917.
 Ada, a 28 year old spinster was the daughter of Augustus John Trotman (deceased) (Reg Gen Dec Qtr 1917 Cheltenham 6a 995).

 He was married for less than 2 months when he died fighting in World War I. Private Richard Sully Ponting, 266985 2nd/6th Bn, Gloucestershire Regiment died on 2 December 1917, aged 34, and is commemorated at the Cambrai Memorial, Louver as "son of William Harris Ponting and Jemima Spiller Ponting of "Elmhurst", Thornbury, wife of Ada Eleanor Ponting of "Oakdene", Albany Road, Cheltenham".